dadperrin/dadperrin.github.io/content/Stories/Drinking saltwater coffee on Pullen Island.md

 # Drinking saltwater coffee on Pullen Island

-Dates are a bit of a guess.
 I was at Pullen International Airport for the S64 refuelling skid before Christmas.
-The desalinator wasn't working and we only had sea water for coffee and brushing our teeth.
+The desalinater wasn't working and we only had sea water for coffee and brushing our teeth.
 I don't recall showering.